Agentic-Trust-Layer/agentic-trust/apps/admin/README.md

 ## Usage

+1. **Login**: Choose your authentication method (social login or MetaMask)
-1. **Create Agent**: Fill in the form with agent name, account address, optional token URI, and metadata
+2. **Create Agent**: Fill in the form with agent name, account address, optional token URI, and metadata
-2. **Update Agent**: Enter agent ID and provide new token URI and/or metadata
+3. **Update Agent**: Enter agent ID and provide new token URI and/or metadata
-3. **Delete Agent**: Enter agent ID and confirm deletion (transfers to address(0))
+4. **Delete Agent**: Enter agent ID and confirm deletion (transfers to address(0))
-4. **Transfer Agent**: Enter agent ID and recipient address
+5. **Transfer Agent**: Enter agent ID and recipient address
-5. **View Agents**: The agents list automatically refreshes after operations
+6. **View Agents**: The agents list automatically refreshes after operations

 ## Security

-- All operations require the admin private key
+- All operations require Web3Auth authentication
+- Private keys are stored in secure HTTP-only cookies (server-side only)
-- Transactions are signed server-side
+- Transactions are signed server-side using the authenticated user's private key
+- Session expires after 24 hours
 - Admin private key should never be exposed to client-side code
-- Ensure proper access controls for the admin dashboard
+- For MetaMask connections, signing happens through the provider (private key never exposed)